bclover/real-world-functional-programming-book/gitbook/part7/total_functions.md

 parsePhoneNumber('(123) 555-9876') // false
 ```

-While pure and somewhat total... it's still incorrect, that's a valid phone number.
+While the function is pure and somewhat total... the return value is still incorrect; that's a valid phone number.

 Total functions will help a lot with the types, and a bit with the correctness.
 These benefits compound (get more powerful) when you start composing/combining them together into larger functions.
+They come with the cost of additional maintenance, and unit/property tests, and additional hard work.

 ## Problem: Adding Random Things

 Dynamic languages pass random things everywhere.
 We attempt to not pass random things when we write code and unit tests, but the dynamism is a double edged sword: power of flexibility, yet bad things happen when you get what you weren't expecting.

-For example, here's our original pure function:
+For example, here's our original pure function from [Chapter 1: Pure Functions](../part1/input_output_side_effects.md)

 ```javascript
 const add = (a, b) => a + b